hgavil/StockUp/README.md

 `npm --version`

-Typically, once Node is installed you can run the command `npm install -g expo-cli` within your terminal to install Expo.
+Once Node is installed you can run the command
+`npm install -g expo-cli`
+within your terminal to install Expo.